Reisa Kartikasari

-Raden Kanjeng Mas Ayu Tumenggung Reisa Kartikasari Broto Asmoro (born December 25, 1985), is an Indonesian royal family member of Surakarta Sunanate, Head of Communication for Indonesian COVID-19 Response Acceleration Task Force, actress, doctor, talk show host and beauty pageant titleholder who was crowned Puteri Indonesia Lingkungan 2010.
+Raden Kanjeng Mas Ayu Tumenggung Reisa Kartikasari Broto Asmoro (born 25 December 1985), is an Indonesian royal family member of Surakarta Sunanate, Head of Communication for Indonesian COVID-19 Response Acceleration Task Force, actress, doctor, talk show host and beauty pageant titleholder who was crowned Puteri Indonesia Lingkungan 2010.
 She represented Indonesia at the Miss International 2011 pageant.

 Personal life and career

 Reisa holds a magister degree in medicine from the Faculty of Medicine of Pelita Harapan University and has worked as a model.
 She began her career when she was competing at Puteri Indonesia 2010 and she won the title of Puteri Indonesia Lingkungan 2010.
-In 2012, she married with a prince from Surakarta, Prince of Hadiningrat, KP Tedjodiningrat Broto Asmoro.
+In 2012, she married a prince from Surakarta, Prince of Hadiningrat, KP Tedjodiningrat Broto Asmoro.

-In 2012, Reisa is married with Surakarta Sunanate prince, Tedjodiningrat Broto Asmoro, and she has a two child, RR.
+In 2012, Reisa is married with Surakarta Sunanate prince, Tedjodiningrat Broto Asmoro, and she has two children, RR.
 Ramania Putri Broto Asmoro and R. Satriyo Daniswara Broto Asmoro.
 After her marriage, Reisa changed her name following her husband's last name, to become Reisa Broto Asmoro, endorsed by Indonesian civilian records.
 She has an older sister, Kanjeng Mas Ayu Tumenggung Dr. Dea Tunggaesti.SH.MM.

 She was awarded "Duta Energi Bersih" for Indonesia and currently a leader of Ikatan Dokter Indonesia and work as a researcher for COVID-19 pandemic in Indonesia, selected by the President of Indonesia, Joko Widodo.
 In 2020, She was chosen as an National Head of Communication for The Indonesian COVID-19 Response Acceleration Task Force in Jakarta.